openactive/openactive-test-suite/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, Slack, or any other method with the owners of this repository before making a change.
+Spontaneous bug fixes and incremental feature PRs are welcome!
+However, before making substantial changes to this repository, we encourage you to first discuss the change you wish to make via an issue, Slack, or any other method with the owners of this repository.

 Please note we have a [Code of Conduct](https://openactive.io/public-openactive-w3c/code-of-conduct/), please follow it in all your interactions with the project.